 Beagle-Harrier Breeding

 The ancient lineage of the dog is not well-established but the dog was primarily bred for hunting small and large prey in packs.
-In today’s modern world the Beagle-Harrier is very rare and its breeding is not that popular.
+In the modern world, the Beagle-Harrier is very rare, and its breeding is relatively uncommon.

 Its resemblance to the Beagle and the Harrier and lack of a visible distinction play a factor in the same.
 It belongs to the scent hound family and the litter size of a female is 3 to 8 puppies.